adionpluto/NETWORKWALKS-B083-WK3-PM1-PASSWORD-CRACKING-WITH-JTR/README.md

 * Copied the recovered plain-text password from the JTR application.
 * Opened the original protected PDF file.
-* Supplied the recovered password.
+* Supplied the recovered password ("good-luck" in this case).
 * Successfully unlocked and accessed the protected document.

 ![Previously Locked PDF](screenshot-pdfpassword.png)